 We’re growing up.
-Nearly a year ago, we officially launched Gremlin’s Failure-as-a-Service platform for running chaos engineering experiments across hybrid infrastructure simply, safely, and securely.
-We started our journey with $7.5Million in Series A funding led by Index Ventures and Amplify Partners, as well as a handful of customers looking to increase their system’s resiliency.
+Nearly a year ago, we officially launched Gremlin’s Failure-as-a-Service platform for running Chaos Engineering experiments across hybrid infrastructure simply, safely, and securely.
+We started our journey with $7.5Million in Series A funding led by Index Ventures and Amplify Partners, as well as a handful of customers looking to increase their system’s reliability.

 Today, we are proud to announce we’ve raised an $18Million Series B funding round led by Redpoint Ventures.
 That money will be used to hire some of the best engineering talent in the world, building our product to be even more secure and user-friendly, and increasing product velocity to add more value to our users.
 We’ve added big customers like Twilio, Under Armour, and Walmart Labs that have been crucial in providing feedback and shaping our roadmap.

 In that spirit, I am also excited to announce Gremlin’s second major product offering -- Application-Level Fault Injection (ALFI).
 Now with Gremlin’s Failure-as-a-Service platform, in addition to running chaos experiments on your hybrid infrastructure, ALFI will empower DevOps teams to safely inject failure at the application level for full-stack reliability, including serverless environments.